japhba/japhba.github.io/content/post/learning/index.md

 There is a saying: "Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime."
 What folklore refers to here is immediately clear: In adapting skills from tutors, individuals will be able to ensure their survival.
 In learning *how* to fish, the man will likely be able to feed himself for days to come.

-In artificial intelligence, **meta-learning** has become knwon as an extension to this paradigm, often referred to as "learning to learn".
-In our colloquial example, one might think of the fisherman's apprentice as being unknownledgable about fishing, but curious, equipped with a camera and a Swiss army knife, so that he will be ready to absorb the knowledge and repeat his mentor's actions.
+In artificial intelligence, **meta-learning** has become known as an extension to this paradigm, often referred to as "learning to learn".
+In our colloquial example, one might think of the fisherman's apprentice as not being knownledgable about fishing, but curious, equipped with a camera and a Swiss army knife, so that he will be ready to absorb the knowledge and repeat his mentor's actions.

 In this blogpost, we will try to distill a more formal notion about different kinds of learning in the context of machine learning.\
 What would be a useful **definition of learning**?
 Tutorship has been successful if an individual is able to apply the gained knowledge independently, that is to situations that it wasn't exposed to during training.
 Quite generally, action can be phrased as getting the right output on a given input.
 Therefore, we introduce a set of training examples $X$ and the correct outputs $Y$, and make learning the task of inferring the right output $y^{\star}$ on an unseen input $x^{\ast}$.